-Prabhati lives with her father and her mother.
-At home, duties include carrying water, sewing and buying or selling in the market.
+In her home, Prabhati helps by carrying water, sewing and buying or selling in the market.
+She lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother maintains the home.
 There are 2 children in the family.

 Prabhati lives on the plains of Khanditar, home to approximately 10,000 residents.
 Typical houses are constructed of dirt floors, mud walls and thatched roofs.
 The most commonly spoken language is Odia.

 The regional diet consists of fish, bread, rice, potatoes and chicken.
 Common health problems in this area include tuberculosis, malnutrition and waterborne diseases.
 Most adults in Khanditar are unemployed but some work in agriculture and earn the equivalent of $27 per month.
 This community needs water, proper sanitation and vocational training.

 Your sponsorship allows the staff of Khanditar Child Development Center to provide Prabhati with Bible teaching, health screenings, health and hygiene education, sports activities, cultural programs, special celebrations, tutoring and scholastic materials.
 The center staff will also provide Bible studies and health and hygiene education for the parents or guardians of Prabhati.